-The Association has the following corporate objectives for 2024/25:
+The Association has the following corporate objectives for 2025/26.

-- Great place to work,
+- > A great place to work,

 - Great customer service, and

-- Contributing to a sustainable community and society
+- Contributing to a safe and sustainable community

-During the year, the Association completed Phases 6 & 7 at Walliwall in Kirkwall, consisting of 16 rented properties and 6 New Supply Shared Equity properties.
-Walliwall Phases 8 & 9, consisting of 8 New Supply Shared Equity and 9 rented properties, are under construction and due to complete in September 2024 and April 2025 respectively.
+During the year, the Association completed Phase 8 at Walliwall in Kirkwall, consisting of 8 New Supply Shared Equity (NSSE) properties and bought back a former shared ownership property in Finstown into rented stock.
+Walliwall Phase 9, consisting of 9 rented properties is under construction and due to complete in June 2025.
+In May 2025 a further property in Finstown was bought into rented stock.
 In order to develop our business and improve our services we will continue to focus on: